List of Bonkers episodes: Broadcast chronology

+In addition, four extra special compilation episodes, featuring the Bonkers shorts from He's Bonkers and 4 new segments were interspersed among the other episodes.
+9 of the 12 old shorts received new titlecards while the other 3 kept their original intros.
+The Rubber Room Song segment originally belongs to the previously produced and the later aired episode "Casabonkers".
+These compilation episodes are listed separately.

-When the series went into reruns, the Lucky Piquel and Miranda Wright episodes were usually rerun separately (i.e., all of the Lucky episodes, then all of the Miranda episodes, then the Lucky episodes again, etc.), even if the episodes were rerun out of order.
-(The compilation episodes would be rerun with the Lucky episodes, then All the Miranda Episodes aired last again.)
+When the series went into reruns, the Lucky Piquel and Miranda Wright episodes were usually rerun separately (i.e., all of the Lucky episodes, then all of the Miranda episodes, then the Lucky episodes again, etc.), even if the episodes were rerun out of order (the compilation episodes would be rerun with the Lucky episodes, then all the Miranda episodes aired last again).

 Each episode was given a production code by Walt Disney Television Animation.
 These codes are in the format "4311-xxx"; the Miranda episodes are numbered "4311-0xx", while the Lucky episodes (along with "New Partners on the Block" and the compilation episodes) are numbered "4311-1xx."
 The Miranda episodes' production numbers are not consecutive; several numbers are skipped over.
-The production codes have been sourced from the individual episode registration records in the U.S. Copyright Office catalog.
-(Since not all of these episode records have a listed production code, and because of the skips in the Miranda episode numbering, the codes for "The Stork Exchange" and "Toon for a Day" are not known.)
+The production codes have been sourced from the individual episode registration records in the U.S. Copyright Office catalog (since not all of these episode records have a listed production code, and because of the skips in the Miranda episode numbering, the codes for "The Stork Exchange" and "Toon for a Day" are not known).

-In addition, Disney's distribution arm Buena Vista Television used a different numbering system, with all of the Lucky Piquel episodes in production code order, followed by "New Partners on the Block", then all of the Miranda Wright episodes in production code order, with the four compilation episodes randomly interspersed among the Lucky episodes (except for "If," which is placed between "New Partners on the Block" and the rest of the Miranda episodes).
+In addition, Disney's distribution arm Buena Vista Television used a different numbering system, with all of the Lucky Piquel episodes in production code order, followed by "New Partners on the Block", then all of the Miranda Wright episodes in production code order, with the four compilation episodes randomly interspersed among the Lucky episodes (except for "If", which is placed between "New Partners on the Block" and the rest of the Miranda episodes).
 BVTV's episode codes carry the prefix "BK-xx".
 This numbering was also the order generally used when the series was broadcast outside of North America, except with "Going Bonkers" and "Gone Bonkers" moved to the beginning of the order.
 The resultant "international" order (excluding the compilation episodes) perhaps most closely reflects the series' in-universe chronology.